Svelto Methodology Framework

 The system is designed so that nothing closes automatically.
 Both terminal remediation states require explicit administrator action, and both generate permanent audit trail entries:

 Audit Value: The remediation section of every audit artifact distinguishes between acknowledged instances and pending acknowledgment instances.
-An auditor can see, for any compliance period: how many remediations were initiated, how many resolved, how many failed, and whether each outcome received timely administrator acknowledgment.
-Unacknowledged RESOLVED or FAILED records sitting open at period close are themselves a visible finding.
+An auditor can see, for any compliance period: how many remediations were initiated, how many entered the current implementation's RESOLVED or FAILED states, and whether each outcome received timely administrator acknowledgment.
+Unacknowledged remediation records sitting open at period close are themselves a visible finding.

 4.6 Employee Notification and Disclosure Policy